Website John A. Knutson & Co., PLLP

 You will (job responsibilities):

-- Start establishing a presence in the community by participating in civic organizations such as chamber of commerce, rotary etc.
+- Establish a presence in the community through participating in civic organizations.

 - Represents the firm in a positive and professional manner at all business related functions.